Tracking Thank You Pages in Google Analytics 4: Instructions for Conversion Tracking

 Why are thank you pages needed as a conversion action?

 First of all, you can use it to track the return of your Google Ads campaigns.
 If you use Google Analytics on your website and have saved a thank you page as a conversion action, this action can be imported directly into Google Ads.
 This allows Google Ads to assign an ad click to a triggered conversion (i.e. a fulfilled goal) – and you can use it to draw conclusions about which campaign generated how many contact forms that were sent.
-You then receive a cost point per conversion as a comparison value, which tells you how you pay for a lead.
+You can calculate your cost per conversion which tells you how you pay for a lead.
 Based on this, you can test and optimize Google Ads campaigns to get more inquiries or to improve the quality of the inquiries.
 This in turn is called conversion optimization.

 You can also use Google Analytics 4 to evaluate where the people who submitted a contact form came from.
 That means: You see the city or municipality of the user, but also the source of acquisition – i.e. whether the user came from organic Google search, from paid Google Ads ads, from a social media portal, from an e-mail Link click or from another reference source.
 If you use UTM tracking links in individual social media posts, you can also see which post specifically sent a contact form.
 So you can see which channel and which source is responsible for how many inquiries, where the greatest potential is and which channel could still be expanded.
 You can see all of this in Google Analytics 4 exploratory data analysis.

 Other tracking methods: Intermediate URLs often cause problems